quattroerik/Vindriktning-plus/README.md

 Inspired & parts of the code are used from: https://github.com/Hypfer/esp8266-vindriktning-particle-sensor

 This is my "Backpack" for the Vindriktning PM25 sensor.
 Housing is adjusted to the IKEA housing.
+A standalone version for nodeMcu boards is available with addtional LUX sensor.
+(V1: analog sensor)

+Current setup sends temperature, humidity and pm25 values every 30 seconds to HomeAssistant MQTT server.
+Every 1 second PIR motion sensor is checked, in case motion is detected an mqtt message is send.

 Work is still in progress.

 Addtional to the print you need: